-Today’s blog is a re-post from July 12, 2014.
-It was written by guest blogger, Nick Watts, a father whose son died by suicide a little over four years ago.
-With beautiful authenticity he shares what the first year was like after this significant loss, what restored him, and where he found hope to go on.
-If you’ve lost your child to suicide, it is our prayer that you find help and hope from his words.
+Today’s blog is from the archives.
+The author is a former guest blogger, Nick Watts, a father whose son died by suicide five years ago.
+With beautiful authenticity, he shares what the first year was like after his significant loss, what restored him, and where he found hope to go on.
+If you’ve lost your child or any other loved one to suicide, I pray you find help and hope from this dad.

 It took me eight months to come out of shock after the death of my son.

-I’ll never forget the morning this past January when I awoke noticing something was different psychologically.
-Powerfully different.
+I’ll never forget the morning…when I awoke noticing something was different psychologically.

 After a few minutes, I finally realized I had not woken up trying to undo my son’s death – which was a sort of psychological torture I had endured both consciously and subconsciously every minute of every day since he took his life the previous May.
 It was as though my mind finally exhaled.